pegasystems/pega-helm-charts/charts/pega/README.md

 ## Docker

 Specify the location for the Pega Docker image.
 This image is available on DockerHub, but can also be mirrored and/or extended with the use of a private registry.
-Specify the `url` of the image or use the default of pegasystems/pega.
+Specify the url of the image with `docker.pega.image`.
+You may optionally specify an imagePullPolicy with `docker.pega.imagePullPolicy`.

 When using a private registry that requires a username and password, specify them using the `docker.registry.username` and `docker.registry.password` parameters.

-Note: the `imagePullPolicy` is always for all images in this deployment by default.

 Example: